 - Retirement, life insurance, and healthcare benefits

 - Matters involving the care of older relatives

 - Spousal support or alimony in the event of separation or divorce

 - Agreed distribution of assets and liabilities in the event of death, separation, or marital dissolution

 Validity and Enforcement of Prenuptial Agreements in Connecticut

 The Connecticut Prenuptial Agreement Act also helps a court determine whether or not a Connecticut prenuptial agreement is enforceable.
 The validity of a prenuptial agreement can be challenged when any of the following situations occur:

 - The agreement was not entered into voluntarily

 - The individual challenging the agreement was not given an accurate disclosure of the other party's assets, income, or debts

-- If the spouse challenging the agreement was not given the opportunity to consult with an attorney prior to signing the agreement.
-It is mandatory that both spouses are given sufficient time before their wedding to consult an attorney for legal advice
+- If the spouse challenging the agreement was not allowed to consult with an attorney before signing the agreement.
+Both spouses must be given sufficient time before their wedding to consult an attorney for legal advice